krHasan/sandbox-spring/README.md

 - `mvn spring-boot:run`

 ### Test API endpoints
-- GET /webRoute: Fetch web route data from db1
+- GET /api/dataSourceOne/webRoute: Fetch WebRouteTable list from db1
-- GET /bloodGroup: Fetch blood group list from db2
+- GET /api/dataSourceTwo/bloodGroup: Fetch BloodGroup list from db2

 ## Troubleshooting
 ### Common Errors
-Upcoming
+- **EntityManagerFactory Not Found:** Ensure you have the correct EntityManagerFactory and TransactionManager configuration for each DataSource.
+- **Database Connection Issues:** Ensure that your MySQL databases are running and that the connection details in the application.yml or application.properties file are correct.

 ## Contributing